kstrickland0612/tic-tac-toe-kstrick/README.md

 I did complete user story 12, which allowed me to pull how many games X won and 0 won during the signed-in user's current session.

+I also completed user story 14, which made the app fully functional on mobile devices.

 I'm very interested in web accessibility.
 I case about making the web work for everyone.
 User story 13 is all about making this app fully accessible to screen readers/voiceover in particular.
-I did not have time to complete this story, but this is something I have on the top of my mind.
+I did not have time to complete this story, but this is something I have on the top of my mind moving forward.

+I am having a layout issue where the footer is very far away from the rest of my content when the user is signed in, which I'd like to fix once I know more tricks with Bootstrap and CSS.

 ## Wanna try it?